KiboSoftware/kibo-intra-tenant-catalog-clone/README.md

    - `SITE_PAIRS`: JSON array of source and destination site pairs.
    - `PRIME_CATALOG`: Prime catalog number.
    - `MASTER_CATALOG`: Master catalog number.

+   for CONTENT
+   - `SOURCE_TENANT`: Source Tenant Id, can be the same as the Target Tenant for intra clone
+   - `SOURCE_SITE`: Source Site Id
+   - `SOURCE_SITE_PREFIX_LOCALE`: if the source has a url local prefix such en-kw
+   - `TARGET_SITE`: Target Site Id
+   - `TARGET_SITE_PREFIX_LOCALE`: if the destination  has a url local prefix such en-sk

    You can use the `init-env` command to create an empty `.env` file.

 ### Available Commands